bearandhammer/knowledge-vault/obsidian-vault/👔 Professional Skills/AZ-900/Azure Fundamentals.md

 One way connection - could delete the peering connection on the remote, for example.

 This can be done in the same region or across regions.
-This is called Global P
+This is called Global Peering - cost implication for Global Peering (pay international rates for bandwidth - ingress and egress).

 #### Public and Private Endpoints

+Endpoints - whenever you create a resource in Azure it has different implications as far as network.

+e.g. Storage - default - public access from all networks.
+Doesn't mean everyone has access - you still need credentials, etc.

+Other options:
+- Public access from selected virtual network (need creds at any rate).
+- Disable public access and use private access (need creds at any rate).

+For virtual networks (and storage), when you pick a subset a 'Microsoft.Storage'

 ### Other Resources